This website is best viewed using Chrome, Firefox, or Microsoft Edge

 Dependency and Indemnity Compensation

-Surviving spouses, children or parents of a service member who died in the line of duty or from a service-related injury or illness are eligible for tax-free monthly compensation.
+Surviving spouses, children or parents of a service member who died in the line of duty or from a service-related injury or illness may be eligible for tax-free monthly compensation.
+DAV advocates for the needs of veterans’ survivors and can provide assistance at no cost.
+Visit benefitsquestions.org to find a DAV benefits advocate near you.

 To receive Dependency and Indemnity Compensation (DIC), surviving spouses must meet one of the following requirements: